anantraghuvanshi/anantraghuvanshi/README.md

 - 👋 Hi, I’m @anantraghuvanshi
 - 👀 I’m interested in web development projetcs, mostly in MERN stack.
 - 🌱 I’m currently learning React and recently finished Authenticity and Security Aspects of a WebApp and learned about OAuth.
-- 💞️ I’m looking to collaborate on we frontend(HTML, CSS, JS) or backend(Node.js).
+- 💞️ I’m looking to collaborate on Node.js, Express.js, React.js, HTML and CSS.
 - 📫 How to reach me on <br />
   LinkedIn: https://www.linkedin.com/in/anant-singh-raghuvanshi-0713b3179/ <br />
   Twitter: https://twitter.com/AnantSinghRagh1